IBM-Cloud/ansible-collection-ibm/docs/ibm_is_backup_policy.rst

   resource_group (False, str, None)
     The unique identifier of the resource group to use.
 If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.

+  match_resource_type (False, str, volume)
+    A resource type this backup policy applies to.
+Resources that have both a matching type and a matching user tag will be subject to the backup policy.

+  name (True, str, None)
+    (Required for new resource) The user-defined name for this backup policy.
+Names must be unique within the region this backup policy resides in.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

+  scope (False, list, None)
+    The scope for this backup policy.

+  included_content (False, list, None)
+    The included content for backups created using this policy

   id (False, str, None)